lightmanrsa/ev_modelling/source/intro.rst

 ..
-VencoPy introdcution file created on February 11, 2020
+VencoPy introduction file created on February 11, 2020
     by Niklas Wulff
     Licensed under CC BY 4.0: https://creativecommons.org/licenses/by/4.0/deed.en